Skip to content

 Everything you need to know

-Every card carries the full brief from the moment it lands in the calendar library.
-The pillar topic the article should anchor on.
-The five to fifteen supporting terms the article should cover.
+Every card carries the full brief from the moment it lands in the library.
+The pillar topic to anchor on.
+The five to fifteen supporting terms to cover.
 The suggested article type.
 The current Opportunity Score and which engines contributed to it.
-The cited competitors to displace, with the specific pages on their sites that the article needs to out-write.
-The suggested internal links to existing pages on your site.
+The competitors to displace, with the pages to out-write.
+The suggested internal links.
 The questions the article must answer to take the citation.
-The rationale for why the cluster matters.
-Open the card and the writer has everything they would have needed an afternoon to assemble manually.